bast/flanders/README.md

-# Flanders: 2D nearest neighbor search with an angle
+# Flanders: Fast 2D nearest neighbor search with an angle

 ```
                                                     `.-:://////:-.`